-If you are planning to travel abroad and require vaccinations then please collect a form from Reception and complete these at least 5 weeks before your journey.
+If you are planning to travel abroad and require vaccinations then please complete the online form or collect a form from Reception at least 6 weeks before your journey for every member of the family travelling.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.This is because not all travel vaccinations are included in the services provided by the NHS.